Film celebrities pay homage to 'Flying Sikh' Milkha Singh: His legacy remains unmatched | Entertainment

 ''A part of me is still refusing to accept that you are no more.
 Maybe it's the stubborn side I inherited from you...the side that when it sets it's mind on something, just never gives up.
 And the truth is that you will always be alive,'' he said.

+Calling him a ''real hero'', veteran actor Dharmendra said Singh will always be remembered with great love and respect.

+''The real hero, Milkha Singh THE GREAT you have left us forever !!!
+We salute you, Son of Mother India you will always be remembered with great love and respect.
+May your soul Rest In Peace,'' he said in a tweet.

 Recalling her first meeting with Singh, actor Priyanka Chopra Jonas said she was touched by his humility. ''Warm and welcoming, you made our first meeting so so special.
-I have been inspired by your excellence, touched by your humility, influenced by your contribution to our country.
-Om Shanti #Milkha ji.
-Sending love and prayers to the family. #MilkhaSingh,'' Chopra Jonas posted on the microblogging site.
+I have been inspired by your excellence, touched by your humility, influenced by your contribution to our country Sending love and prayers to the family. #MilkhaSingh,'' Chopra Jonas posted on the microblogging site.

+Superstar Ajay Devgn said he will forever be a fan of the sports icon. ''I've always been & forever will be a fan of Milkha Singhji, who in his lifetime sped like the wind.
+Stories of the Flying Sikh are a part of Indian folklore.
+What a monumental loss.
+RIP,'' he wrote.
+Lyricist and CBFC chief Prasoon Joshi said it was an honour for him to write for Singh's biopic ''Bhaag Milkha Bhaag''.

+''A doer an optimist whose positivity will always resonate with me.
+Milkha ji was an inspiration for not only the film I wrote but in life.
+He didn't run away from the difficulties and rather he had race with it,'' he said.

-Actor-politican Sunny Deol Singh said people will continue to seek inspiration from Singh's life. ''The nation will remember you & seek inspiration from your life forever. #MilkhaSingh #RIPMilkhaSingh,'' Deol said.
+Actor-politician Sunny Deol said people will continue to seek inspiration from Singh's life. ''The nation will remember you & seek inspiration from your life forever. #MilkhaSingh #RIPMilkhaSingh,'' Deol said.

+Actor Sonu Sood said Singh's story of struggle will continue to inspire people. ''The story of your struggle and achievements will always inspire the world. #RIPMilkhaSinghji,'' he tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)